R-VizhAI/explain/src/s-rep-cons.md

-# 🧭 Overview — What This Repo Does
+# 🧭 What This Project Does

-This project is a **serverless backend** that automatically **creates interview reports** whenever a new interview event happens.
+This project is a **serverless backend** that automatically **creates interview reports** when an interview is finished.

-It’s part of a bigger system where one service sends messages (the _producer_), and this repo listens for them (the _consumer_).
+It’s part of a bigger system made of two parts:

+* The **Producer** — sends messages when something happens.
+* The **Consumer** (this project) — listens for those messages and does the work.

-When an interview is completed, a message gets dropped into a “mailbox” on Azure called a **Service Bus Queue**.
+When an interview is done, the producer drops a message into a mailbox on Azure called a **Service Bus Queue**.
-This consumer receives that message, looks up the interview details from a database (Supabase), processes the answers, calculates results, saves the report, and marks the job as complete.
+This consumer gets that message, looks up interview details in the database (Supabase), checks the answers, calculates the score, saves the report, and marks the work as done.

-In plain terms:
+In simple terms:

-> The _producer_ says: “Hey, interview X is done!”
+> The producer says: “Interview X just finished!”
-> The _consumer_ says: “Got it.
-I’ll make a report for interview X now.”
+> The consumer replies: “Okay, I’ll make the report for Interview X.”

 ---

-# 🏗 How the Repo Is Structured
+# 🏗 How the Project Is Organized

 ```
 src/